Michael Brasher, Chief Executive Officer

 As the Executive Director of Boys to Men Tucson, Michael oversees this healthy masculinity mentorship non-profit that focuses on working with teenaged boys in middle and high schools across Southern Arizona.

 He continues to provide trainings, workshops, and presentations on men's role in promoting healthy communities to college campuses, professional organizations, and grassroots movements.

-As the Program & Volunteer Coordinator of Boys to Men Tucson, Landyn assists Michael Brasher in communicating with volunteer mentors, the boys and their families, school staff, and community partners, along with data collection, marketing, social media platforms, monthly newsletters, and website edits.
+As the Program & Volunteer Manager of Boys to Men Tucson, Christofer assists Michael Brasher in communicating with volunteer mentors, the boys and their families, school staff, and community partners, along with data collection, marketing, social media platforms, monthly newsletters, and website edits.

 Kevin has spent his past four years living in Tucson, studying at the University of Arizona, and received his Bachelor's Degree in Molecular and Cellular Biology.
 He also enjoys Brazilian Jiu-Jitsu in his free time and has worked to share his passion for this martial art with the youth in Tucson.
 His efforts to integrate social and emotional skills into martial arts within behavioral health support groups have led him to his hopes to mentor the adolescence living in Tucson through Boys to Men.